nikolaia/fake-webapp-deploy/README.md

             failwith "Packages not consolidated"
 ```

-I've gotten feedback that this build-target isn't 100% complete:
+I've gotten feedback that this build target could still be improved:

-> The help advice just needs an "OR JUST USE PAKET" tacked on the end for A+ passive aggression. - https://twitter.com/kent_boogaart/status/935784973512015872
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The help advice just needs an &quot;OR JUST USE PAKET&quot; tacked on the end for A+ passive aggression.</p>&mdash; Kent Boogaart (@kent_boogaart) <a href="https://twitter.com/kent_boogaart/status/935784973512015872?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-We do several things in our build.fsx.
-We create a LocalDB instance for integration tests, migrate it up and run end-to-end integration tests against it to test our application.
+We do several more things in our `build.fsx`!
+An example that you can see in the [example repository](https://github.com/nikolaia/fake-webapp-deploy) is how we create a LocalDB instance for integration tests, migrate it up and run integration tests against it to verify our database access logic and that our dapper queries don't have typos in them.

 If all tests pass we create an Artifact.
 Artifacts, with real version numbers, that are considered candidates for production, are created on the build-server as soon as a Pull Request is approved and merged into the Master branch [TODO: Link master-only/stable-master/github-flow].